moehriegitt/hob3l/README.md

     * ! # %       // modifier characters
 ```

-The biggest parts that are missing are strings, constants/variables,
+The biggest parts that are missing are constants/variables, functions,
-functions, and modules.
+and modules.

 The following SCAD operators and identifiers are supported.
 In each
 functor's parentheses, the supported arguments are listed.  $fa and